The Division of Teacher Education offers the following programs:

 This program offers the following areas of study: Art, English, Human Development: School Psychology Concentration, Human Development: Special Education Concentration, Math, Music, Science, Social Science, and Spanish.

 Liberal Studies Minor

-The liberal studies minor consists of 22-23 units in a multidisciplinary program that offers elementary subject matter preparation along with practical field experience.
-The program provides students an understanding of the impact of culture on education in addition to varied opportunities to gain the skills needed to serve in today's educational world.
+Gain elementary subject-matter preparation along with practical field experience as you learn about the impact of culture on education and acquire the skills needed to serve in today’s educational world.

-This special education credential program prepares educators to skillfully and compassionately guide mild to moderately disabled students.
+This special education credential program prepares educators to skillfully and compassionately guide mildly to moderately disabled students.

 Multiple Subject Teaching Credential